avoidthehack/Private-Browsers-Table/README.md

 The CSV file was deleted.

 Users interested in a work around can visit the table where it lives at [avoidthehack](https://avoidthehack.com/util/browser-comparison) and use the "Copy" button to copy the rows (or export to Excel).

-## How to Contribute

-**The Privacy Browser Comparison Table**

-The information in this table is open-source.
-Any and everyone is encouraged to:

-* Add missing information
-* Add new information (to include browsers, table columns, etc)
-* Correct existing information

-Any contributions, no matter how big or small are 100% welcomed!

-## Share this table!

-To help users in deciding which privacy browsers they want to use, it's highly encouraged to share this table!

 Share this repo or point to https://avoidthehack.com/util/browser-comparison